A graph-informed regret metric for optimal distributed control: Numerical results

 \subsection{Distributed control of 5 buses using $\spreg_2$}

 We focus our attention on the first 5 buses of the network.
 Our framework aims to develop a controller that, by mimicking a graph-informed oracle, achieves better performance compared to traditional control techniques for disturbances that fall outside the classical assumptions.
 To investigate this, we assume that the first bus is prone to disturbances.
 Hence, we synthesize an oracle $\tf{\hat{Q}}$ in which each subcontroller has immediate access to the $1^{st}$ bus controller states.
 In Figure~\ref{fig:grid_scheme}, the additional connections in the oracle graph are shown in red.
 Then, we compute the oracle $\tf{\hat{Q}}$ by solving problem~\eqref{eq:def_oracle_problem_in_Q} where $f(\tf{\hat{Q}}) = \norm{\tf{F}_\ell(\tf{P}, \tf{\hat{Q}})}_{\Hinfty}^2$.
-The optimal spatial regret controller $\tf{K}^{\textnormal{SR}}$ is then obtained by solving~\eqref{eq:final_spre_min_prog_as_SDP}.
+We then obtain an approximated $\spreg_2$ optimal controller $\tf{K}^{\textnormal{SR}}$ by solving problem~\eqref{eq:final_spre_min_prog_as_SDP}, where $\Omega_\rho$ is a uniform grid of $\rho = 4000$ points over $\Omega$.
 For comparison, we compute two benchmarks $\tf{K}^{\H2}$ and $\tf{K}^{\Hinfty}$, the optimal $\H2$ and $\Hinfty$ distributed controllers: